expo/ex-navigation/README.md

 - [Search the issues, then post an issue if nothing matches](https://github.com/exponent/ex-navigation/issues).
 - Search the code if nothing else works.
 - Once you solve your problem, submit a pull request to add the solution to the README.
+- [Recipes](https://github.com/sibelius/ex-navigation-recipes) can help you with common usages of ex-nav

 ## Installation